KaiYan289/RLpapersnote/README.md

 * *Generalization with Lossy Affordances: Leveraging Broad Offline Data for Learning Visuomotor Tasks* (CoRL 22' Oral)

 Imitation learning where the embedding of current state and embedding of "plans" (from start and goal image) serve as input to generate final policy; a novel imitation learning architecture.
+The planning in the embedding space is done by **affordance model**.

 * *GNM: A General Navigation Model to Drive Any Robot* (2022)

 It seems that it is just large visual dataset pretrain.

+#### Affordance Model

+A new model proposed by Sergey Levine in 2022.

+* *Planning to practice: Efficient online fine-tuning by composing goals in latent space* (2022)

+"planning over subgoals for a goal-conditioned policy"

+* *What can i do here? learning new skills by imagining visual affordances* (ICRA 21')

+learn skills with a small amount of online exploration on novel objects.

+They use VQVAE as the embedding model.
+VQVAE is VAE with a codebook, using nearest neighbour.
+The gradient is stopped as nearest neighbour is not differentiable.

 #### VAE-based skill abstration architecture